BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning: Preliminaries

 {\bf Adapting CLIP for Incremental Learning.} While the zero-shot classifier provides a strong baseline, the model's performance can be further improved by fine-tuning on downstream training data, typically using the cross-entropy loss on the probabilities in Eq.~\eqref{eq:clip_classifier}.
 In the context of CIL, a prevalent adaptation strategy is to freeze the large, pre-trained backbones ($g_i$ and $g_t$) to preserve their general knowledge.
 To learn task-specific information, a lightweight, trainable module, such as an adapter, is introduced after the image encoder.
 This module is then sequentially updated as new tasks arrive.

 {\bf Discussion.} Although CLIP provides a promising foundation for CIL, its adaptation faces several key challenges.
-First, the dominant approach of adding an external adapter, while protecting the model's backbone, merely shifts the problem to the adapter.
+First, the dominant approach of adding an external adapter, while protecting the model's backbone, merely relocates the problem of catastrophic forgetting to the adapter itself.
 As this compact module is sequentially updated, it still struggles to retain knowledge of previous tasks, leading to significant performance degradation.
-This also increases the model's parameter count and inference latency.
+Moreover, this approach introduces extra parameters and inference latency, compromising model efficiency.
 Second, the reliance on textual prototypes makes the classifier's quality highly sensitive to prompt engineering and often results in suboptimal alignment with data-specific visual features.
-Therefore, an effective CLIP-based CIL approach should mitigate forgetting without introducing additional parameters and robustly leverage cross-modal information.
+Therefore, an effective CLIP-based CIL approach should mitigate forgetting without resorting to external adaptation modules, while also robustly leveraging cross-modal information.